tim-schneider/nexus-ansible-collection/roles/nexus_oss/README.md

     password: nexus
 ```

-In this example the database/pgbouncer assignment will look like this:
+In this example the pgbouncer assignment will look like this:

 `pgbouncer-01` will be assigned to `nexus-single-01`